gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ### <a id="configuring-eviction"></a>Configuring Eviction

-Managing data with [vmware-gemfire-short-name] is an active task.
-Tuning is generally required, and you must employ a combination of features (for example, both eviction and expiration) to effectively manage your data in memory with [vmware-gemfire-short-name].
+Managing data with GemFire is an active task.
+Tuning is generally required, and you must employ a combination of features (for example, both eviction and expiration) to effectively manage your data in memory with GemFire.

-Given that [vmware-gemfire-short-name] is an In-Memory Data Grid (IMDG), data is managed in-memory and distributed to other nodes that participate in a cluster to minimize latency, maximize throughput and ensure that data is highly available.
+Given that GemFire is an In-Memory Data Grid (IMDG), data is managed in-memory and distributed to other nodes that participate in a cluster to minimize latency, maximize throughput and ensure that data is highly available.
 Since not all of an application's data is